In this webcast Dr. Rainer Hoff will demonstrate Gateway’s configuration of SharePoint for Issue Management.

 In this webcast Dr. Rainer Hoff will demonstrate Gateway’s configuration of SharePoint for Incident Investigation.
 You will learn how SharePoint can be used to rapidly automate existing incident reporting and investigation procedures and manage all the associated analytical data, documents and forms.

-In this webcast Dr. Rainer Hoff will demonstrate Gateway’s configuration of SharePoint for Corrective Action Requests (CARs) and Issue Management.
+In this webcast Dr. Rainer Hoff will demonstrate Gateway’s configuration of SharePoint for Corrective Action Requests (CARs).
 Resolving customer and supplier issues has a high priority in most organizations.
 It is a recognized best practice for an organization to record and track the resolution of customer and supplier issues.
 When an issue arises that must be resolved, the path forward is usually different depending on the nature of the issue.
 Using an electronic document management system such as SharePoint to manage this business process makes a great deal of sense.

 Microsoft SharePoint has gained prominence as one of the leading electronic document management platforms based on its massive number of licensed users and low-cost pricing model.
 Microsoft SharePoint offers the greatest potential for slashing licensing costs, reducing the third-party technology footprint, and enabling enterprise-wide document management.